lingtalfi/Light_UserData/doc/api/Ling/Light_UserData/Api/Generated/Classes/ResourceHasTagApi/getResourceHasTagByResourceIdAndTagId.md

-ResourceHasTagApi::getResourceHasTagByResourceIdAndTagId — Returns the resourceHasTag row identified by the given resource_id and tag_id.
+ResourceHasTagApi::getResourceHasTagByResourceIdAndTagId — Returns the resource has tag row identified by the given resource_id and tag_id.